Master AI at Work · Free Framework Guide

 The fix

-Never paste client names, financial records, or PII into public AI tools.
-Use placeholders like [client name] and fill them in after you copy the output.
+Never paste client names, financials, or PII into public AI tools.
+Use placeholders like [client name] and fill them in after.

 Quick Reference

-Save this.
+Screenshot this.
 Print this.
-Screenshot this.
-The R·C·T·F·C Framework in the smallest possible format.
+Pin it next to your screen.
+The entire framework in the smallest possible format.

 R·C·T·F·C Framework — Master AI at Work